adrienZ/adrienzaganelli.com/content/blog/a-developers-guide-to-building-and-testing-ai-skills.md

 - some context, like the Vue version
 - a few rules that tell me whether the result is acceptable

-In order to keep this article short, you can find a concrete example on my Github, have a look ! <RichLink href="https://github.com/adrienZ/skill-development-demo" title="adrienZ/skill-development-demo"></RichLink>
+In order to keep this article short, you can find a concrete example on my Github, have a look !

-## Conclusion

-Creating a skill can make a big difference in your everyday life, but they are "just" text and the ouput of you LLM can vary.

-As developer we have tools to make this better
-- standard: Open agent skill
-- "linters": skill-ref, skill-validator
-- unit-test: evals
+<RichLink aria-hidden="true" href="https://github.com/adrienZ/skill-development-demo" title="adrienZ/skill-development-demo"></RichLink>

 To be honest, my knowledge on evals is quite new, there is things to improve, A/B testing and model temperature could be good way to make a skill more reliable.
 Current evals systems are also not as structured as traditional unit tests are, this may change in the future !